 “Because you write beautifully, and I write hurriedly.
 But even so, I understand writing.
 I just don’t understand you.”

 “Did you ever write a piece about me?”

-He didn’t know how to say to her that he felt like a void disguised into a man, a man who sought to sew wings to his back with her blood and bones as thread and needle to fly away from his own nothingness.
+He didn’t know how to say to her that he felt like a void disguised into a man, a man who sought to sew wings to his back with her blood and bones as thread and needle, to fly away from all that she had just discovered in him.
 But of course, even if he knew how to say it, he would have never said it.